PierreBarrat/TreeKnit.jl/docs/src/multitreeknit.md

 # [MultiTreeKnit] (@id multitreeknit)

 `TreeKnit` can be used to infer recombination events between multiple tree pairs.
-When recombination events between three or more trees should be inferred `TreeKnit` uses a recursive inference strategy to return consistent results which we call `MultiTreeKnit`.
+When recombination events between three or more trees should be inferred `TreeKnit` uses a recursive inference strategy to return consistently resolved trees which we call `MultiTreeKnit`.
 The following example illustrates the benefits of this inference strategy over running `TreeKnit` individually on all tree pairs.

 As we shall show this recursive strategy makes sure that:
 - Trees are resolved in a consistent manner and cannot be resolved differently between different tree pairs.
 This allows us to use all recombination event information together.